 I have a JO buddy and I love it.
 We are very special friends and respect each other’s walk of life (he is gay).
 I used to look for JOB in the parks, but this is long ago.
 I tried to “escape” the feelings of wanting to be with another man doing it in an open space, with somebody I hardly could see his face.
 Now I do it with a man I feel a deep respect, with whom I can be naked in his bed and create a profound connection with.
 And most important: with somebody I can meet over and over again because I’m no longer afraid of my feelings.
 I do deserve respect to myself, I do deserve listening to my soul and not run away from my male’s nature.
 Because we are beautiful creatures, capable of intense connection with another male.
 It is a gift from Nature, maybe one of the most treasured ones. – I’m a married man in my 50’s

-8 Replies to “The HaPenis Man”
+8 thoughts on “The HaPenis Man

 1. Dear All,